Robo3D/User-Manuals/docs/source/Troubleshooting/index.rst

 Filament Runout Sensor Error
 ---------------

-If you see an error while printing that
+If you see an error while printing that detects your filament has run out, there are a few options to get this working, or bypass it.

 1. **Make sure you are not bypassing the filament block**